Myles1/housing_price_predictor/README.md

 # Use Cases

-1.
+1. Tracking price fluctuations over time.

-A home owner would like to track price fluctuations over time.
+2. A seller would like to make changes to their property before putting it on the market

-2.
+They input address their address, and receive value predictions

-A seller would like to make changes to their property before putting it on the market They input address their address, and receive value predictions The seller then changes the input values and receives updated predictions
+The seller then changes the input values and receives updated predictions